mattbierner/hashtrie/README.md

 # HAMT
-Javascript Hash Array Mapped Trie
+Javascript Hash Trie

 ### Overview
-The [hash array mapped trie][hash-array-mapped-trie] is a [persistent][persistent] map data structure with good lookup and update performance.
-This Javascript implementation is based on [exclipy's Haskell port][pdata].
+The [hash trie][hash-trie] is a [persistent][persistent]
+map data structure with good lookup and update performance.

+This is a fork from [HAMT][hamt] that only uses array nodes of sparse Javascript arrays.

 ## Install

 ### Node
-Node source is in `dist_node/hamt.js`
+Node source is in `dist_node/hashtrie.js`

 ```
-$ npm install hamp
+$ npm install hashtrie
 ```

 ### Amd
-Amd source is in `dist/hamt.js`
+Amd source is in `dist/hashtrie.js`

 ```
 requirejs.config({
     paths: {
-        'hamt': 'dist/hamt'
+        'hashtrie': 'dist/hashtrie'
     }
 });

 require([
-    'hamt'],
+    'hashtrie'],
-function(hamt) {
+function(ht) {
     ...
 });
 ```